 - Photos must be clearly marked with owner’s name.
 Sales of photographs or merchandise/promotions in conjunction with photographs cannot use the Zoo’s brand or name as a promotional selling device.

 - A 50% deposit is due at signing and the remaining portion is due prior to the scheduled photography shoot.
 All checks should be made payable to the Detroit Zoological Society.

 To Schedule a Shoot: If you comply with these rules and would like to schedule a photo shoot or use existing photographs for commercial purposes or publication, follow the procedures outlined below.

-Submit your request in writing at least two weeks in advance of the shoot date to Communications Director Patricia Janeway.
+Submit your request in writing at least two weeks in advance of the shoot date to Senior Communications Manager Rachelle Spence.

 To Use Existing Photos for Commercial Purposes:

 - Submit in writing an explanation of how and where the photo(s) will be used (give names of programs, websites, publications, etc.) to Media Coordinator Christina Ross.

 - Include your name, address, phone number and email address.

 - Your request will be reviewed and you will be contacted within 10 business days.
 If your request is approved, a contract will be signed by the parties and the fee will be due.